MISTERNEGATIVE21/my_soc/hazard.md

 Stalling: Pausing the pipeline until the hazard is resolved.
 Forwarding (Bypassing): Passing the result directly from one pipeline stage to another without going through the register file.
 Reordering Instructions: Changing the order of instructions to avoid the hazard.

+the hazard is handled by Bubble Insertion correctly in core/rv32i_core.v.
+The insertion of the NOP instruction (32'h00000013) is used to ensure that the pipeline stages are stalled appropriately when a hazard is detected.
+This prevents incorrect data from being propagated through the pipeline and maintains the correct program execution flow.

 # control hazards